zpelgrims/pota/README.md

 > **Note**: RGBA/RGB type-aov's will be filtered using a gaussian filter with radius specified in the driver settings (not the global settings).
 All other AOV datatypes will automatically use a closest filter.
 The filter set next to the driver does not get used.

-Lentil will output the images in the location specified in the lentil camera options: [bokeh_exr_path]().
+Lentil will output the images in the location specified in the lentil camera options: [bidir_output_path]().

 ### Image based bokeh